-The next day, I went to Coles to buy the sample packet.
-I managed to find a flavour or 2 that I liked, and thought, this could be alright, why don’t I give it a go.
+I went to Coles the next day to buy the sample packet.
+Found a flavour or 2 that I liked, and thought, this could be alright, why don’t I give it a go.

-At the time, I was weighing in at 170kgs… It was daunting, to say the least.
-I think you always underestimate your weight, and the mountain ahead seemed so big, insurmountable.
-I was in an 8XL shirt, so the only place you can go from there is to lose weight or lay-buy a coffin.
+The mountain seemed so big, insurmountable.
+I was in an 8XL shirt, the only place you can go from there is to lose weight, or layby a coffin.

-I’ve been very strict with my diet in this time, which might not be for everyone.
-In the 8 months since I’ve started, I’ve had just 1 treat meal and 7 beers.
-I’ve cut out bread and sugar and switched to drinking only black coffee and teas now.
-I used to smash soft drinks all day, where now it’s water or green tea.
+I’ve been very strict though, which might not be for everyone.
+1 treat meal and 7 beers in 8 months.
+I’ve cut out bread, sugar.
+Drink black coffee and teas now.
+I used to smash soft drinks all day.
+Now it’s water or green tea.

-My first 20kgs lost was without doing anything extra, just following The Man Plan.
-Since then I’ve been going to the gym and doing my own routine.
-I’ve never had a personal trainer session or lessons, I just slowly increasing my speed and weight along the way.
-I quickly found out that the treadmill is your friend.
+My first 20kgs down were without doing anything extra.
+Since then I’ve been going to the gym, doing my own routine etc. I’ve never had a personal trainer session or lessons.
+Just slowly increasing my speeds and weights along the way.
+The treadmill is your friend.

-Having said that, the gym… If it’s not for you, you don’t need it.
+Having said that, the gym….
+If it’s not for you, you don’t need it.
 Everything I’ve done there I could have done at home.
-I enjoy going there to get into focus mode.
-I actually get stuff done when I’m there and I doubt whether I would have been as motivated at home.
-The gym seems scary but honestly, everyone is so focused on themselves they don’t care if a “big fella” is on the treadmill.
+I enjoy going there to get into focus mode, I actually get stuff done, I doubt whether I would have been as motivated at home.
+The gym seems scary but believe me, everyone is so focused on themselves they don’t care if a “big fella” is on the treadmill.

 We all started this journey with different weights and destinations, that doesn’t make any of them more important than the others.